box/developer.box.com/guides/events/for-user.md

 ## Event Types

 The following events can be triggered for a user.
+This list is not exhaustive, so it is possible events appear that are not listed.

 <!-- markdownlint-disable line-length -->